 3.Y2.4.1.1 Trigger Events

-A Patient Subscriber triggers a Subscribe to Patient Updates Request to a Patient Identity Manager according to the business rules for the subscription.
+A Patient Subscriber triggers a Subscribe to Patient Updates Request to a Patient Resource Manager according to the business rules for the subscription.
 These business rules are outside the scope of this transaction.

 3.Y2.4.1.2 Message Semantics